-Advent of the rainy season brings along the desire to savor spicy, tangy delights.
-Colocassia leaf (arbi ke patte) rolls qualify for the green, tasty and spicy snacks that can be prepared real quickly and are great for health conscious people for they are steamed and not deep fried.
+The advent of the rainy season brings along the desire to savour spicy, tangy delights.
+Colocasia leaf (arbi ke patte) rolls qualify for the green, tasty and spicy snacks that can be prepared real quickly and are great for health-conscious people for they are steamed and not deep-fried.

 Servings – 4

 - Colocasia leaves (arbi ke patte) – 12

 - Onions (finely chopped) – 2 medium

 - Turmeric powder – 1/2 tsp

 - Coriander powder – 1/2 tsp